adamhatton/quizle-drf-api/README.md

 - [Django](https://www.djangoproject.com/) - used to build the database
 - [Django rest auth](https://django-rest-auth.readthedocs.io/en/latest/) - used for implementing account authorisation
 - [Django Rest Framework](https://www.django-rest-framework.org/) - used to develop the API that works in conjunction with the database
-- [dj-database-url](https://pypi.org/project/dj-database-url/) - used for working with database URLs
+- [dj-database-url](https://pypi.org/project/dj-database-url/) - used for working with the database
 - [django-cors-headers](https://pypi.org/project/django-cors-headers/) - used for working with Cross-Origin Resource Sharing
 - [django-filter](https://django-filter.readthedocs.io/en/stable/) - used to enable filtering of resources
 - [djangorestframework-simplejwt](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) - used to enable the use of JSON Web Tokens with the API